Skip to content

 • The amendment being limited to work or a stage of the proceedings satisfying the interests of justice test for emergency representation

 Providers are authorised to sign off on applications and carry on work in non-means and non-merits tested cases.
-Once system access is restored, applications can be submitted, and certificates will be backdated to the initial date work began.
+Once a provider has system access, applications can be submitted, and certificates will be backdated to the initial date work began.

 • Providers will note their records when they have granted themselves funding for Special Children Act cases